AntonMoustache/handbooks/developers-handbook.md

 preferences as to when we write tests, how to write tests, what we should actually test... but the important thing is that there *are* tests.

-Don't aim for 100% code coverage, we aren't launching space rockets here!
+Don’t aim for 100% code coverage, we aren’t launching space rockets here!
 Try have at least some integration tests that make sure important routes return a `200 OK` HTTP response code.